by Jacob G. Hornberger, October 1995

 Were the colonists patriots?
 Certainly the British government did not think so.
 Nathan Hale (who regretted that he had but one life to give for his country) was hanged because he was a traitor to his government.
 If the rebellion had failed, there is no doubt that the signers of the Declaration of Independence would have all been put to death by their own government officials — for treason.

 A hundred and fifty years ago, a small band of Mexican citizens took up arms against its own government.
-Despite popular misconceptions, Sam Houston, Jim Bowie, David Crockett, William Travis, and the other rebels at the Alamo, Goliad, and San Jacinto were not Americans.
-They were not Texans.
-They were Mexican citizens.
-They had pledged allegiance to the flag of the Republic of Mexico.
+Despite popular misconceptions, not all of the rebels at the Alamo, Goliad, and San Jacinto were Americans.
+Many of them were Mexican citizens, including the famed Jim Bowie who became a Mexican citizen in 1830 and even married the daughter of a government official.
+He later died along with Davy Crockett defending the Alamo.
 Why did they engage in violent acts against their own government officials?
-Because they hated the regulations and the taxation that the Mexican president, Santa Ana, was imposing on them.
+Because they hated the regulations and laws that the Mexican president, Santa Ana, was imposing on them.

-Unfortunately, President Clinton would share Santa Ana's perspective.
-By becoming Mexican citizens, he would say, the colonists had pledged to support their government officials, even when the latter were taxing and regulating them.
-It was wrong, President Clinton would claim, for the Mexican colonists to have considered themselves patriots.
-After all, "There's nothing patriotic about hating your government or pretending you can hate your government but love your country."
+Unfortunately, President Clinton would share Santa Ana’s perspective.
+Mexican citizens, he would say, must support their government officials, even when the latter were taxing and regulating them.
+It was wrong, President Clinton would claim, for the rebellious Mexicans to consider themselves patriots.
+After all, “There’s nothing patriotic about hating your government or pretending you can hate your government but love your country.”

 Actually, the president’s mind-set is the same as that held by tyrants throughout history.
 In the mind of the ruler, the government and the country are one and the same.
 The citizen who has the temerity to expose and criticize wrongdoing by his own government is, ipso facto, a traitor to his country.
 The citizen who supports his government’s conduct, no matter how evil or destructive — and who doesn’t ask uncomfortable questions — is a real “loyalist.”